Understanding and Mitigating the Threat of Vec2Text to Dense Retrieval Systems: Reproduction of vec2text

 \subsection{Experimental Methodology}

 We begin by completing a full reproduction of Vec2Text.
 This is needed to ensure a fair comparison of the different embeddings models and settings with which we further study Vec2Text.

-We use the official Vec2Text codebase\footnote{\url{https://github.com/jxmorris12/vec2text}} provided by the authors and adhere to the training parameters outlined in the original Vec2Text paper.
+We use the official Vec2Text codebase\footnote{\url{https://github.com/jxmorris12/vec2text}} provided by the authors and adhere to the training parameters outlined in the guidance of the code repository.
 Specifically, we train Vec2Text on documents from the Natural Question (NQ) dataset~\cite{kwiatkowski-etal-2019-natural}, setting the max sequence length to 32.
-The Adam optimizer is employed with a learning rate of $2 \times 10^{-4}$, incorporating warmup and linear decay.
-A batch size of 512 is utilized, and all models are trained on a single H100 GPU.
-The only deviation from the original setting is the number of training epochs.
+The AdamW optimizer is employed with a learning rate of $1 \times 10^{-3}$, incorporating warmup.
+A batch size of 512 is utilized, and all models are trained on a single H100 GPU for 50 epochs.
+One major deviation from the original setting is the number of training epochs.
 We note that the complete Vec2Text training pipeline is time-consuming.
 The authors reported in the paper that the full pipeline takes 2 days to train for 100 epochs with four A6000 GPUs.
 However, in our implementation using the provided code, the full pipeline takes approximately 10 days with a single H100 GPU.
 Given the extensive number of embedding models we plan to investigate and the limited computational resources at our disposal, we train for 50 epochs.
 This reduces the training time to around 5 days for each embedding model, making the process more feasible within our constraints.
-For the Vec2Text inference, we always use beam search with 50 steps and a beam width 4.

-In addition to the variation in the number of epochs, we have identified a significant issue in the original experiment involving the training of Vec2Text for reconstructing text from the GTR-base embeddings. \citeauthor{morris-etal-2023-text} inadvertently used the last hidden layer outputs of the GTR-base model as the final text embeddings.
-However, it's crucial to note that GTR-base incorporates an additional dense pooling layer to project the last hidden layer outputs, a detail overlooked by the Vec2Text training code.
+In addition to the variation in the number of epochs, we have identified two significant issues in the original experimental setting.

+\begin{enumerate} \item[\bf1)] \textbf{GTR-base model missing dense pooling layer:} The first issue involves the training of Vec2Text for reconstructing text from the GTR-base embeddings. \citeauthor{morris-etal-2023-text} inadvertently used the last hidden layer outputs of the GTR-base model as the final text embeddings.
+However, it's crucial to note that GTR-base model incorporates an additional dense pooling layer to project the last hidden layer outputs, a detail overlooked by the Vec2Text training code.
 To address this issue, this section includes a re-training of Vec2Text with the correct GTR-base embeddings, and we compare the results with the original setting.
-This correction ensures a more accurate evaluation of Vec2Text's performance in inverting GTR-base embeddings.